-Although the definitive account of Heidegger’s life has as yet to be written, there are a number of biographies have that have opened up his work and his life for us in different ways.
+Although the definitive account of Heidegger’s life has as yet to be written, there are a number of biographies that have opened up his work and his life for us in different ways.
 I will consider these in their order of publication:

 Walter Biemel, Martin Heidegger in Selbstzeugnissen und Bilddokumenten.
 Rororo Bildmonographien (Reinbek bei Hamburg: Rowohlt, 1973), pp. 178 (with illustrations).
 Published in English as Martin Heidegger: An Illustrated Study (London: Routledge and Kegan Paul, 1977).